zeeshannisar/maximising-kidney-glomeruli-segmentation-using-limited-labels/README.md

 > - **Kidney Glomeruli Segmentation using UDAGAN:**
->   - Use labels from only one source stain (in our experiments PAS, staincode:02).
+>   - Uses labels from only one source stain (in our experiments PAS, staincode:02).
 >   - Training and fine-tuning scripts are available in ```downstream_tasks/udagan/slurm```.